FEniCS/dolfinx/demo/pde/cahn-hilliard/python/documentation.rst

             return (2,)

 It is a subclass of :py:class:`Expression
-<dolfin.functions.Expression>`.
-In the constructor (``__init__``), the
+<dolfin.functions.expression.Expression>`.
+In the constructor
-random number generator is seeded.
+(``__init__``), the random number generator is seeded.
 If the program is run in parallel, the random number generator is seeded using the process number to ensure a different sequence of numbers on each process.
 The function ``eval`` returns values for a function of dimension two.
 For the first component of the function, a randomized value is returned.
-The method ``value_shape`` declares that the :py:class:`Expression
-<dolfin.functions.Expression>` is vector valued with dimension two.
+The method ``value_shape`` declares that the :py:class:`Expression <dolfin.functions.expression.Expression>` is vector valued with dimension two.

 .. index::
    single: NonlinearProblem; (in Cahn-Hilliard demo)